p2xai/gronka/CONTRIBUTING.md

 - **CDN Server** (`src/server.js`) - Serves converted GIFs and provides API endpoints
 - **WebUI** (`src/webui-server.js`) - Optional dashboard for viewing statistics

 When running in Docker, the main `app` service runs both the bot and CDN server together.
-The webui and cloudflared tunnel are optional services that can be enabled via Docker Compose profiles.
+The webui is an optional service that can be enabled via Docker Compose profiles.

 ## Dependency Management